There are a lots of things to keep in mind when trying to pick the best gas grill for your barbecues.

 Char-Broil Performance 475

 You don’t have to spend a lot to get a quality grill.
-The Char-Broil Performance offers four main burners and enough space for 12 burger patties.
-It’s not perfect, but the price makes it a hard choice to pass up.
+The Performance 475 offers four main burners and enough space for 12 burger patties.
+The price makes it a hard choice to pass up.

 Coleman RoadTrip X-cursion